 There is a small business version of the Bank of America® Travel Rewards credit card, but it is slightly different than the personal version of the card.
-The Bank of America® Business Advantage Cash Rewards Mastercard® credit card earns 3% cash back on your choice of one of the following six categories: gas stations (default), office supply stores, travel, TV/telecom & wireless, computer services or business consulting services, 2% cash back on dining (for the first $50,000 in combined choice category/dining purchases each calendar year, 1% thereafter) and 1% cash back on all other purchases.
+The Bank of America® Business Advantage Cash Rewards Mastercard® credit card earns 3% cash back on your choice of one of the following six categories: gas stations, office supply stores, travel, TV/telecom & wireless, computer services or business consulting services, and 2% cash back on dining (on the first $50,000 each calendar year, then 1%.
+Earn an unlimited 1% cash back on all other purchases.

 Is there trip cancellation insurance or trip delay coverage?